 After examining the operational items, the psychometric team discovered that item statistics of several operational items fell below the psychometric threshold described above.
-Since this was the first year for the MSAA Science and given all students take the field-test items, a decision was made in consultation with Cognia content specialists and with the MSAA Science Partners to use field-test items to replace these operational items while maintaining the original content blueprint as much as possible.
+Since 2023 fell within the first three years of the new science program, and given all students take the field-test items, a decision was made in consultation with Cognia content specialists and with the MSAA Science Partners to use field-test items to replace these operational items while maintaining the original content blueprint as much as possible.
 Table 9-1 lists the number of operational items that were replaced by field-test items.
+Science items exist in clusters, and if one item within a cluster is deemed Do Not Use (DNU), the entire cluster generally requires replacement.
+For instance, six items were replaced from the high school science test due to two DNU items identified in separate clusters.